CBGonzalez/Core3Intrinsics-Intro/Readme.md

 ```
 No performance difference on my machine, though.

-#### <a name="Aligned"/> Aligned vs. Unaligned Memory

-If you look through the different `Load...` instructions available, you´ll notice that you have, for example, `LoadVector256(T*)` and `LoadAlignedVector256(T*)`.

-> :warning: The "Aligned" part refers to memory alignment of the pointer to the beginning of the <T> data: in order to use the `LoadAligned` version of the functions, your data needs to start at a specific boundary: for 256 bit vectors (32 bytes), the data ***needs*** to start at a location (pointer address) that is a multiple of 32 (for 128 bit vectors it needs to be aligned at 16 byte boundaries).
-Failure to do so can result in a runtime ***general protection fault***.

-In the past, aligned data used to work much better that unaligned data, but modern processors don´t really care, as long as your data is aligned to the natural OS´s boundary in order to avoid stradling cache line boundaries or page boundaries (see [this comment by T. Gooding](https://devblogs.microsoft.com/dotnet/hardware-intrinsics-in-net-core/#comment-2942), for example)

 ##### Using intrinsics to copy memory?
 A disappointment... #####

 Although moving data around using vectors seems pretty efficient, I was surprised to measure `System.Runtime.CompilerServices.Unsafe.CopyBlock(ref byte destination, ref byte source, uint byteCount)` as faster, independently of data size (i.e. even data far bigger than cache will be copied efficiently).
 Of course it´s unsafe in the sense that you need to know what you are doing (not `unsafe` though).